University of the District of Columbia

-The University of the District of Columbia (UDC) is a public historically black land-grant university in Washington, D.C.
-It was established in 1851 and is the only public university in the city.
+The University of the District of Columbia (UDC) is a public historically black land-grant university in Washington, D.C., United States.
+The only public university in the city, it traces its origins to 1851 and opened in its current form in 1977.
+The university offers workforce and certificate programs in addition to associate, baccalaureate, master's, professional and doctoral degrees.
+Its schools include the College of Arts and Sciences, School of Engineering and Applied Sciences, School of Business and Public Administration, College of Agriculture, Urban Sustainability and Environmental Sciences, David A. Clarke School of Law and UDC Community College.

+The university's main campus is at Van Ness in the North Cleveland Park neighborhood.
+Other campuses and sites include the Lamond-Riggs campus, Congress Heights campus, aviation facilities at Ronald Reagan Washington National Airport and the UDC Firebird Farm Research Farm in Beltsville, Maryland.
 UDC is a member school of the Thurgood Marshall College Fund.
-The full university system offers workforce and certificate programs in addition to Associate, Baccalaureate, Master's, professional, and Doctoral degrees.
-The university's academic schools and programs include the UDC Community College, College of Arts and Sciences, School of Engineering and Applied Sciences, School of Business and Public Administration, Colleges of Agriculture, Urban Sustainability & Environmental Sciences, and David A. Clarke School of Law.

-The university operates a flagship campus at Van Ness in the North West quadrant of the city with several branch campus across Washington, DC.
-Other campuses include the Bertie Backus Campus, Union Station Campus, Congress Heights Campus, and the UDC Firebird Farm.